grensen/k-means/README.md

 ---

 Why all this?
-My goal is to specialize different neural networks to make better predictions.
-Whether this will work is not entirely certain, but it looks good.
+My ultimate goal is not cluster the samples, instead it seems a good idea to take the error cases of a well-trained neural network to cluster them.
+This way, specialized neural networks can be trained to make better predictions.
+Whether this will work is not entirely sure, but it looks promising.

 ### [K-Means++ Implementation](https://visualstudiomagazine.com/Articles/2020/05/06/data-clustering-k-means.aspx?Page=1)